ankyra/escape-docs/content/docs/escape_vs_x.md

 things should be done and what underlying tools are being used.
-BOSH is mainly used to work with Virtual Machines, but its release engineering capabitilies can't be used to do Containers, Serverless, etc.  Escape takes a more generic approach, and doesn't provide healthchecking and self-healing out of the box for that reason.
+BOSH is mainly used to work with Virtual Machines, but its release engineering capabitilies can't be used to do Containers, Serverless, etc.  Escape takes a more generic approach, which makes it more flexible.
+It means that healthchecking and self-healing is not provided out of the box, but pushed into the releases themselves (if they need it).
+Escape _extensions_ make it possible to turn this into a pattern though, which can then be reused across packages.

-Escape has no built-in concept of stemcells, but a similar cross-cloud base image can be built using regular Escape releases (that use `packer` for example, see more below).
+For that same reason Escape has no built-in concept of stemcells, but once again we can achieve a similar result by building a cross-cloud base image using regular Escape releases (that use `packer` and `ansible` for example, see more below).
+For the moment these base images would have to be developed in-house, but at some point we may have something like this up on the global Inventory.

 *Advantages of BOSH*